dotnet-outdated/dotnet-outdated/README.md

 You can also pass a directory in the `Path` argument, in which case the same logic described above will be used, but in the directory specified.

 Lastly, you can specify the path to a solution (`.sln`) or project (`.csproj`) which **dotnet-outdated** must analyze.

+## Working with secure feeds

+**dotnet-outdated** supports secure NuGet feeds, such as [MyGet](https://www.myget.org).
+It is suggested that you add these to your sources using the [source command of the NuGet CLI](https://docs.microsoft.com/en-us/nuget/tools/cli-ref-sources).
+For secure feeds, you can either add a pre-authenticated URL or you can specify the username and password for the feed using the `-UserName` and `-Password` options of the `nuget sources` command.

+**dotnet-outdated** supports computer-level, user-level and project-level configuration files.

+### Issues on macOS

+In my testing, I ran into issues on macOS where the location of the user-level configuration file was not detected correctly.
+If you run into problems where **dotnet-outdated** does not appear to pick up your feeds correctly, please add the source to a project-level configuration file.

+Also, on macOS and Linux, the password needs to be stored in clear text.
+You can do this by passing the `-StorePasswordInClearText` option to the `nuget sources` command.

 ## Handling pre-release versions